How the government monitors imports into the UK.

 Other government departments that control imports

-You will find a full list of import controls and the government department responsible for them in volume 1 part 3 of the HM Revenue & Customs Integrated Tariff.
+You will find a full list of import controls and the government department responsible for them in volume 1 part 3 of the HM Revenue and Customs Integrated Tariff.

 It is the responsibility of importers to ensure that they are aware of import restrictions and controls.